trunk-rs/trunk/CONTRIBUTING.md

 Just a few simple items to keep in mind as you hack.

 - Pull request early and often.
 This helps to let others know what you are working on. **Please use Github's Draft PR mechanism** if your PR is not yet ready for review.
-- Remember to update the `CHANGELOG.md` once you believe your work is nearing completion.
+- ~~Remember to update the `CHANGELOG.md` once you believe your work is nearing completion.~~
+- Use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), a changelog will automatically be created from such commits

 ## linting
 We are using clippy & rustfmt.
 Clippy is SO GREAT!
 Rustfmt ... has a lot more growing to do; however, we are using it for uniformity.